Scheduler

 Define when tasks should run using fluent methods:

-export class MyTask extends ScheduledTask {
+export default class MyTask extends ScheduledTask {

 name = 'my-task';